Canterbury-Bankstown Bulldogs: Stadium

 In their inaugural season, very few home matches were allocated to the Canterbury-Bankstown club.
 However, when the opportunity arose the club took their matches to either Marrickville or Pratten Park.
 From the following season, the club began to base itself at Belmore Sports Ground.
 The club had a long-time affinity with the ground and stayed there continuously until 1994.

 In 1995 when the Super League War began to come about, the club changed its playing name to the "Sydney Bulldogs" in an attempt to broaden its fan base and played matches at Parramatta Stadium where spectator facilities were of a higher class.
 This move paid off with the club going on to become premiers that season.
 However, the club reverted its name to Canterbury for the 1996 season and once again played matches out of Belmore Sports Ground; something that lasted up until the inaugural National Rugby League season of 1998.

 Once the new Stadium Australia had been finished and opened in preparation for the Sydney 2000 Olympic Games, the club began to play matches there between 1999 and 2000.
-From 2001 to 2005, the club then began to play matches out of the new Sydney Showground at Homebush Bay, with bigger matches played out of the then-Telstra Stadium from 2003.
+From 2001 to 2005, the club then began to play matches out of the new Sydney Showground at Homebush Bay, with bigger matches played out of Stadium Australia from 2003.
 When fans began to complain about the poor quality of the Showground venue as a rugby league ground, the club eventually decided to move all future home matches to the Stadium, where the club remains.
-In 2008, Telstra Stadium became known as ANZ Stadium due to a naming rights change.

 The club's training and administration offices remained at Belmore Sports Ground until the beginning of 2008, but were relocated to Sydney Olympic Park during the 2008 season.
 With the NSW Government committing to upgrading Belmore Sports Ground, the club administration and training has now been returned to the historical ground after a $9 million upgrade.

 In 2015, the club played two home games at their traditional home ground Belmore Sports Ground as part of the club's 80th-anniversary celebrations.
 They have continued to play some games at Belmore every year since 2015.
 From 2019, the club started to schedule only one home fixture at Belmore Sports Ground.
 No game was held at Belmore in the 2020 season due to the COVID-19 season postponement and season rescheduling.